 - The patients Peak Expiratory Flow (PEF) increased significantly in just 2 weeks of the alternate day meal skipping diet.
 This is evidence that indicates an improvement in pulmonary function.

 - Striking reductions in markers of oxidative stress

 This study showed rapid and sustained beneficial effects for obese, asthmatic patients by the alternate day calorie restriction eating plan.

 The answer is that it is okay to skip meals during the day, particularly if it is a short term calorie controlled eating plan similar to that outlined above for obese, asthmatic patients.
 Some dietary regimes such as the 5:2 plan have had some impressive results.

 However, skipping meals as a long term weight loss plan may lead to both short and long term health problems.
-Eating a healthy, diet and adapting other beneficial behaviours to help you lose weight appears to be the way forward.
+Eating a healthy, diet and adapting other beneficial behaviours to help with quick weight loss appears to be the way forward.